vippsas/vipps-developers/newsletters/2022-10-newsletter.md

 The
 [API Dashboard](../developer-resources/api-dashboard.md)
-is available to all merchants for both the production and test environments, and is an easy way to see if you are using the Vipps APIs correctly.
+is available to all merchants for both the production and test environments, and is an easy way to see if you are using the APIs correctly.
 Think of it as a "health check", that you can use to see if there are any problems you need to investigate.

-Here's an example for the Vipps eCom API's `/refund` endpoint:
+Here's an example for the eCom API's `/refund` endpoint:

 ![API Dashboard example](images/2021-02-api-dashboard-example.png)